Apple & Onion

-Apple & Onion is a British-American animated surreal comedy television series created by George Gendi for Cartoon Network and produced by Cartoon Network Studios.
-The series focuses on its titular characters, an anthropomorphic apple and spring onion, who have a childlike view of the world, and their adventures in a predominantly food item-inhabited settlement.
+Apple & Onion is an animated television series created by George Gendi for Cartoon Network.
+Produced by Cartoon Network Studios, the original series premiered on February 23, 2018, and aired a total of 76 episodes over two seasons, broadcasting its final episode on December 7, 2021.
+It focuses on its titular characters, an anthropomorphic apple and spring onion, who have a childlike view of the world, and their adventures in a predominantly food item-inhabited settlement.